OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>3</sup> If your add-in includes the `Runtimes` element in the manifest, it uses Internet Explorer 11 regardless of the Windows or Microsoft 365 version.
 For more information, see [Runtimes](../reference/manifest/runtimes.md).

-<sup>4</sup> The rollout of WebView2 for Office add-ins is currently in progress.
-As a result, EdgeHTML might still be used for your add-in even when the computer has the required versions of Windows and Office, and the WebView2 control is installed on the computer.
-For monthly channel users, we expect this rollout to complete by the end of March, 2021.
+<sup>4</sup> The rollout of WebView2 for Office Add-ins is currently in progress.
+As a result, Microsoft Edge with original WebView (EdgeHTML) might still be used for your add-in even when the computer has the required versions of Windows and Office, and the WebView2 control is installed on the computer.
+For monthly channel users, we expect this rollout to complete by the end of March 2021.
 The rollout will be later for Semi-Annual Channel customers.
 We will update this page as soon as we have that information available.

 <sup>5</sup> The embeddable WebView2 control must be installed in addition to the installation of Microsoft Edge so that Office can embed it.
 To install it, see [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).